-This Practice Note illustrates how to manage a data protection breach under the EU General Data Protection Regulation (GDPR).
+This Practice Note illustrates how to manage a data protection breach under the General Data Protection Regulation (GDPR).
 It reflects reporting and recording requirements under the GDPR together with data breach management guidance issued by the Information Commissioner's Office (ICO).
-It also contains information previously set out in ICO guidance on data security breach management which predated GDPR, but contained additional useful practical information.
+It also contains additional useful practical information set out in ICO guidance on data security breach management issued under the previous data protection regime, but now withdrawn.
 It maps out a process, providing guidance and links to relevant precedents for each stage of that process.
 It can also be used for cybersecurity breaches.

 Click below for a PDF version of this Flowchart that you can download and print.